 From 1996-2003 I was Editor-in-Chief of The Journal of Neuroendocrinology.

-I am currently President of the International Neuroendocrine Federation.
+From 2012 until 2016 I was President of the International Neuroendocrine Federation.

 I am an honorary member of the British Society for Neuroendocrinology